AbdallahBazzan/Birthweight-Babies-Regression/README.md

 # Birthweight-Babies-Regression
-This is a regression done on the factors affecting the birthweights of new borns
+Regression done to determine factors affecting the birthweights of new borns